AGENDA FOR TRANSFORMATION

 - All citizen interaction with government and court orders, with reasons, to be published on websites

 - Rejuvenation of rivers and other water bodies

 - Strict implementation of pollution control measures

-- Focus on harvesting rain water and recharging ground water table
+- Focus on harvesting rainwater and recharging the groundwater table

 - Focus on solid waste management – both in cities and rural India

-- Focus of education to be skill enhancement
+- Focus on education to be skill enhancement

 - Schools set up on PPP basis to hold 50% seats for students from economically weaker sections of society